geneontology/go-ontology/docs/DailyWorkflow.md

       ```

-## Daily Workflow - Continuing work on an existing Working Branch
+## Continuing work on an existing Working Branch
 1. If you are continuing to do work on an existing branch, in addition to updating master, go to your branch by typing ```git checkout [branch name]```.
 Note that you can view the existing local branches by typing ```git branch -l```.

 2. Make the content of the branch up to date with master (ie, the information in the GO repository) by typing ```git pull origin master ```.

-## Daily Workflow - Loading, navigating and saving the Ontology in Protegé
+## Loading, navigating and saving the Ontology in Protegé

 1. Before launching Protégé, make sure you are in the correct branch.
 To check the active branch, type ```git status```.